-y2: As geographers children can explore and create simple maps of the local area using simple symbols and keys and four point compasses.
+y2: As geographers, children can explore and create simple maps of the local area using simple symbols and keys and four point compasses.

+Key Vocabulary

+human/physical features,

-Key Vocabulary human/physical features, direction, key
+direction, key

 y3:

-Children can develop and create maps of the local area using the standard symbols, keys and 8 points of a compass.
+As geographers, children can develop and create maps of the local area using the standard symbols, keys and 8 points of a compass.

 Key Vocabulary route, compass, locate

+y4:

-y4: As geographers children can show an increasing understanding of our local area devising maps using complex keys, 8 points of a compass and four figure grid references.
-Key Vocabulary grid reference, straight line distances, complex key y5: As geographers children can demonstrate a clear understanding of our local area, creating maps using complex keys that use the standard ordinance survey symbols and four figure grid references.
-Key Vocabulary atlas, standard ordinance survey, co-ordinates there need to be.
+As geographers, children can show an increasing understanding of our local area devising maps using complex keys, 8 points of a compass and four figure grid references.
+Key Vocabulary grid reference, straight line distances, complex key